Shahnawaz Mohammed | October 7th, 2021

 Segment your email list

-Segmenting your audience from time to time can help you send content that is relevant to them, bringing the number of your unsubscribers down.
+Segmenting your audience from time to time can help you send content that is relevant to them, reducing the number of unsubscribes.
 Follow the best practices mentioned here if you have an email list of 100k or more.
-If you have a comparatively smaller list, do check out our ultimate small business marketing guide.
+If you have a smaller list, check out our ultimate small business marketing guide.

-For example, if you have an eCommerce store you can segment your audience based on location, gender, average order value ranges, purchase frequency, holiday-buyers, high-return rate customers, audience coming from particular sources etc.
+For example, if you have an eCommerce store, you can segment your audience based on location, gender, average order value, purchase frequency, holiday buyers, high-return customers, or traffic source.

-Then, if you are launching a new collection in let's say the city of Paris, you can create a segment that satisfies two conditions: 1) location of the contact is Paris 2) they are among your top spenders on your website.
+Then, if you are launching a new collection in, let's say, the city of Paris, you can create a segment that satisfies two conditions: (1) location of the contact is Paris and (2) they are among your top spenders on your website.

-Then you can invite them for an exclusive sneak-peak or send special coupons to generate a buzz.
+Then you can invite them for an exclusive sneak peek or send special coupons to generate a buzz.

 Understand the goals of your email marketing

 Users stick around only if you provide valuable and relevant information.
-Determine the goals of your campaign, build engaging content that interests your reader.
-Check out our 5 Email Copywriting tips for creating engaging content.
+Determine the goals of your campaign and build engaging content that interests your readers.
+Check out our “5 Email Copywriting Tips” for creating engaging content.

 Follow the art of personalization